Computational and combinatorial algebraic topology

 Not sure if you should sign up for this course?

-Dr Agnese Barbensi and Dr Daniele Celoria, University of Queensland
+Dr Daniele Celoria, The University of Queensland